brianaddicks/aap-gke/README.md

 Once the ansible-hub sa is created, annotate it and restart the automation-hub pods.

 ```
+# should add a loop here to wait for the sa
 kubectl annotate serviceaccount ansible-hub \
         iam.gke.io/gcp-service-account=${GKE_SERVICE_ACCOUNT}@${GKE_PROJECT}.iam.gserviceaccount.com